Hanging scroll; ink on paper

 Painting only: 85.2 x 33.5 cm (33 9/16 x 13 3/16 in.); Overall: 163 x 43.2 cm (64 3/16 x 17 in.)

 Andrew R. and Martha Holden Jennings Fund 1987.186

 This painting depicts the full moon shining through a stand of bamboo, and for Joseon literati it would have conveyed the sense of life in harmony with nature to which they aspired.
-Bamboo is a potent symbol across Asia, and for Confucian societies is thought of as one of the "four gentlemen" along with plum trees, orchids, and chrysanthemums.
-Each of these plants encompasses an important and desired Confucian trait, and all are often depicted in Korean painting.
-Bamboo has immense flexibility and is able to bend to extremes without breaking—a much desired attribute for a Confucian scholar.
-Here, the painter has romanticized the more typical image of bamboo by adding the rising moon.
+As one of the "four gentlemen" along with plum trees, orchids, and chrysanthemums, bamboo, which has immense flexibility, allowing it bent to extremes without breaking—symbolize a gentleman's noble virtue.
+Here, the painter depicted the shining moon rising above a bamboo tree to create a meditative nightly scene.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.